javierasping/sentinel/content/posts/virtualizacion-kvm-linux/gestion-maquinas-kvm/crear-vm-virtinstall/crear-vm-virtinstall.en.md

 weight: 1
 ---

-# Create a Virtual Machine with virt-install in KVM

 After installing **KVM** on your Ubuntu or Debian system, the next step is to create a virtual machine using the **virt-install** command-line tool.

 ## Check existing virtual machines